robcarver17/pysystemtrade/docs/userguide.md

 Represented as: dict of str, float and int.
 Keywords: parameter names
 Default: see below

 The method used to estimate forecast scalars on a rolling out of sample basis.
+Any missing config elements are pulled from the project defaults.
 Compulsory arguments are pool_instruments (determines if we pool estimate over multiple instruments) and func (str function pointer to use for estimation).
 The remaining arguments are passed to the estimation function.

 See [forecast scale estimation](#scalar_estimate] for more detail.

+If you're considering using your own function please see [configuring defaults for your own functions](#config_function_defaults)

 YAML:
 ```